nadim-khan/ness-node-assignment/README.md

 ### Setup and Configurations

 ---
-Typescript

-Express

-Node

-Mongoose (for database connectivity)

-DB - featuresDB

-### Commands
+Run npm install to install the dependencied

 npm run dev --- To run on development mode

 npm run start  ----  Build and start the app on port 7000